Safe, efficient and sustainable domestic and international transport systems are vital to Australia's continuing prosperity.

 An exploration of transport in Australia including objectives, general trends, facts, policy, international obligations and government responsibility.

 The freight and logistics sector is a critical component of the national economy.
-This section contains details on Australia's key freight routes, and a range of initiatives to deliver an integrated and multimodal transport and logistics system.
+This section contains details on initiatives the Australian Government is undertaking to deliver nationally coordinated and well-planned freight systems supporting a strong and prosperous Australia.